Welcome to the

 headbangers!") - he served as both news editor and programme controller.

-Sadly all good things usually come to an end.
-A management decision was taken to "network" more and more of GEM's output with other Classic Gold stations in March 1998 leaving Graham (and many other long established presenters) with no job.
-But an enjoyable eight months were then spent working at new East Midlands Station Radio 106FM (which became 106 Century FM, then Heart 106 and is now GEM 106) as a regular weekend and freelance cover presenter, as well as producing their daily "Time Out" Entertainment feature.
+Meantime let's go back to 1998 - when Graham spent an enjoyable eight months working at new East Midlands Station Radio 106FM (which became 106 Century FM, then Heart 106 and is now GEM 106) as a regular weekend and freelance cover presenter, as well as producing their daily "Time Out" Entertainment feature.

 December